-A person’s last name (surname) does not automatically change upon marriage, and neither party to the marriage is required to change his or her last name.
-A couple need not take the same last name.
+A person’s last name (surname) does not automatically change upon marriage, and neither party to the marriage must change his or her last name.
+Parties to a marriage need not have the same last name.

-The new name must consist of one of the following options:
+Such entry shall consist of one of the following surnames:

-A name combining into a single surname all or a segment of the pre-marriage surname or any former surname of each spouse
+- a name combining into a single surname all or a segment of the premarriage surname or any former surname of each spouse; or

-A combination name separated by a hyphen, provided that each part of such combination surname is the pre-marriage surname, or any former surname, of each of the spouses
+- a combination name separated by a hyphen or space, provided that each part of such combination surname is the premarriage surname, or any former surname, of each of the spouses.

 Changes at a Later Date